The road to professional school

-Steps for Success
+Steps for success

 The following are just a few of the actions you can take to strengthen your prospects:

-- Maintain a strong GPA of 3.7 or above.
+- Maintain a strong academic record.

 - Take advantage of opportunities that offer hands-on patient care.